 Spanish programs for beginner, intermediate, and advanced level students.
 Students can take classes at the Universidad de Veracruzana.

-Anthropology, Archaeology / Archeology, Biology, Business, Comparative Literature, Economics, Education, Fine Arts, History, Latin American Studies, Linguistics, Literature, Music, Philosophy, Political Science, Sociology, Spanish
+Anthropology, Archaeology / Archeology, Biology, Business, Comparative Literature, Economics, Education, Fine Arts, Health Studies, History, Latin American Studies, Linguistics, Literature, Music, Philosophy, Political Science, Sociology, Spanish

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: Three-day orientation to Mexico and the BCA program.
 Two weeks of intensive language and cultural instruction in Cuernavaca

 Number of Students: Approximately 20,000 students at the Universidad Veracruzana.
 Approximately 10-15 American students attend each semester.
 No maximum.

 Home stays with Mexican families.
 Haverford students may not opt for housing not arranged by the program.